vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 A¨ı Khanum: Heracles Mathurā: Heracles & Nemeian Lion

 This is clear from, among other things, coins found of the Indo-Greek king Agathokles (c.
 170 bc).
 They show two Indian deities, who have been identi fied as Vāsudeva (Kr̥ṣṇa), obverse, and Saṁkarṣaṇa (Balarāma), reverse.
-As H¨artel has observed, ‘these coins are the oldest examples at all of the pictorial representation of Hinduistic gods, a fact which cannot be emphasized enough’.
+As Härtel has observed, ‘these coins are the oldest examples at all of the pictorial representation of Hinduistic gods, a fact which cannot be emphasized enough’.
 11

 9 Paul Bernard in Afghanistan 2008, 81 ff.

 10 Karttunen 1997, 47, 279.

-11 H¨artel 1987, 574.
+11 Härtel 1987, 574.